 36. Key outputs from the FM unit are as following: completion of audit reports for LENS2 fiscal year 2015-2016, withdrawal of 20 applications (16 for IDA and GEF), and upgrading of LENS2 accounting system.
 Key findings suggested that more extensive training on FM and more effective mechanisms on fund flows will be necessary to facilitate timely implementation of subproject activities.
 Supervision suggested that there are concerns on FM capacity of most SDAs (especially those related to documentation, calculation of exchange rate, timely submission of monthly report) and more training and close supervision will be necessary.
 In order to ensure fund sufficiency and smooth flow of funds at central and sub- project level, the replenishment of DA is done once a month.
 Fund has been transferred/advanced to SDAs on a quarterly basis based on approved quarterly work plan.
+Given a number of subprojects under implementation in 2018, FMU made a formal request to increase the ceiling of DA in November 2017 as part of LENS2 restructuring.

-Operation – Support to SDAs
+3.3) Operations – Support to SDAs

 37. Supervision, monitoring, and training of SDAs: In additional to participating with the WB implementation support missions, EPFO team has also conducted supervision and monitoring mission to the subprojects about 3 times in 2017.
 During January-June 2017, in addition to the MTR mission, EPFO conducted 2 supervision and monitoring missions, 2 extensive trainings on FM, PM, M&E, AWPB, and safeguards.
 As of 30 June 2017, 24 SDAs were monitored through 4 field visits by the senior management team together with the M&E and Sub-project Coordinator to address the implementation delays of subprojects.
 During the field visit, Deputy Executive Director of EPF and team met the project management team and project supervisors committees of PONRE_VTE, PONRE_BLX, PONRE_KM, PONRE_SVK, PFRM_VTE, PFRM_BLX, PFRM_KM and PFRM_SVK to provide clarity on the LENS2 objectives, the subproject objectives and the processes before submitting the subproject proposal to TC.
 During 29 October to 4 November 2017, EPFO team conduct supervision and monitoring for SDAs in BKX, KM and SVK to support project implementation and report writing.
 In addition, EPFO provided three trainings to SDAs in Q1 (PAFO Workshop Training in METT Evaluation, on 08 Feb 2017 in order to assist SDAs understanding on how to evaluate the METT and to fill in the METT Evaluation Form) and Q2 (Training in Reporting Writing for SDAs from south and center, on 7-8 June 2017 and Training in Reporting Writing for northern SDAs, on 14-15 June 2017) in order to train on how to use the new template for SDA Narrative Report (Semester and Annual).
 The outcomes of these trainings include improved understanding of the SDAs on how to use and filled in the new narrative semester report, submitting processes and all attached files that must completed and submit together with narrative report as well as how to break the annual budget into quarterly plan.
 However, the key challenges regarding SDA staff turnover rate was still high.
 Some SDAs recruited new team and have never participated the LENS2 training.
 In addition, many SDA staff do not have confident to ask questions during the training, particularly, about technical term such as on how to report the progresses of each indicator.
 Some SDAs were not able to submit the Annual report on time (as deadline) and some are still confused in the filling the right document and/or apply the final version forms.